magic-wormhole/magic-wormhole-protocols/file-transfer-v2.md

 ## Discussion and Open Questions

+* overall selection of "classic" or "v2" file-transfer

+How will clients select between "classic" file-transfer support and Dilation-enabled v2 support?

+Perhaps it is sufficient to trigger that on whether Dilation negotiation worked or not: if we have a Dilation connection, then we do "v2 file-transfer" (and use sub-versions to select features there, see next open question).
+If we do not, then "classic" / v1 file-transfer is used.

 * (sub)versioning of this protocol

 It is likely useful to assign version numbers to either the protocol or to Offer messages.